 Measuring: Try using flour, sugar, or even water for learning how to measure.
 It’s fun to fill up a cup with an ingredient.
 They’ll feel special dumping it in!

-Rolling out the dough: Fun with play dough, even more fun with real dough.
+Rolling out the dough: Kids have fun with Play-doh, but they have even more fun with real dough!

 The Rada Cutley fundraising section will walk you through everything you need to know about starting a preschool fundraiser.
-You will find videos, FAQs and also a pdf of the fundraising catalog as well as the EASY Guide to Fundraising at: http://www.radacutlery.com/fundraising/resources.
+You will find videos, FAQs and also a pdf of the fundraising catalog as well as the EASY Guide to Fundraising at our website!